ElizabethThompson98/ElizabethThompson98.github.io/README.md

             max-width: 50%; /* Limit each column to half the width of the page */ }

-        .right-column {
-            margin-right: 20px; /* Adjust the margin to move the content to the right in the right column */ }

         img {
-            width: 80%; /* Set the width of the image to fill its container */
+            width: 100%; /* Set the width of the image to fill its container */
             margin: 0 0 10px 10px; /* Adjust margin for spacing around the image */
         }